 The superstructure was made from aluminium sheets over a timber frame and with fiberglass sections forming the curved roof ends at the front and back.
 The curved wall corners were formed around plywood pillars and the pull-out extension was made from aluminium sheets attached to a steel frame which extends the width of the van.
 Panels were attached mostly with nails, although screws and rivets were also used, particularly on the pull-out section.

 The floor was pitch pine and the lockers that sit between the axles were floored in similar wood.
-It was generally in good condition, with the odd bit of rot where plank-ends met the outside or where water had leaked for example in the bathroom and where the bedroom shower had leaked.
+It was generally in good condition, with the odd bit of rot where plank-ends met the outside or where water had gained access; for example in the bathroom and where the bedroom shower had leaked.
 The external joists were another story, being in pretty bad shape.

 Internally the van was lined with a kind of formica-coated ply.
 This had done the job of forming a moisture barrier extremely well, and without exception had concealed the true horror of the underlying timber frame.
 It was only the places where the whole lot moved that gave an idea of the scene that awaited us.
 That and the pervading smell of rotten wood!
 The finish was dark wood in the lounge and lighter elsewhere.

 The timber-frame itself was a surprise.
 Given the overall robustness of the caravan, and the quality of the floor, we had expected to discover fine coach-building work under the skin, but it was far from it.
 The removed panels revealed a hodge-podge mixture of new and old timber and planks cobbled together with bits added on where the frame didn’t match the holes in the aluminium paneling.
 Clearly it had done the job, so who are we to judge, and in a strange way it took the pressure off me in terms of being able to rebuild it.